MMemon2003/HealthProject2024/Software/Tasmota.md

 Figure 13 – Available networks Wi-Fi connection for tasmota

 7)	Wait for it, once an IP address shows, note it down as it will be the IP address to use tasmota each time with Node MCU(ESP8266).
-IP address used for tasmota: http://192.168.4.1.
+IP address used for tasmota: http://192.168.43.210.

+Figure 15: Successful IP address connection to access Tasmota

 8)	Config the Sensors, the sensors I had to configure were the DS18B20 at D4 to set to be DS18 x 20 and to configure the SEN0203 at A0, which was set to be an ADC Input.
 The successful connection of both sensors operating on Tasmota is shown in Figure 4 & 2.
 9)	Click save and the sensors pops on the screen.